| | |

 The Dialogue in Silence is an immersive experience showing participants what it is like to be deaf.
 According to Albert, the experience is illuminating, but also great fun.
 A deaf guide leads a small group through a series of activities in the space of an hour: playing a game, trying out sign language in the form of a guessing game, and so on.
 Participants move through a series of silent rooms as they do the activities, wearing noise-cancelling headphones.
 The way Albert described it to me, I was sorry I missed it.
 Maybe next time.

-Dialogue in Silence: Speicherstadt.
-Open Monday-Friday 9-18:00 and Saturday 10-19:00, but you must book in advance.
-Fee: €17.50.
+Dialogue in Silence: Alter Wandrahm 4.
+Open daily from 10:00.
+You are required to book in advance.
+Fee: €18.50.
 Dialogue in Silence’s website.

 Getting there and getting around

 Hamburg is in the north of Germany.
-Trains are efficient and quick from anywhere in the country.
+Trains are mostly efficient and quick from anywhere in the country.
 From Berlin you can get to Hamburg in a bit over two hours without changing trains.
 From Cologne there is also a direct train, which will take four hours.
 It’ll take a bit less than three on the direct train from Frankfurt.
 From Copenhagen the direct train will take under five hours.
 And from Amsterdam, the quickest train route involves changing trains at Osnabruck, and will get you there in a bit longer than five hours.

 Once you’re in Hamburg, you can get around easily on public transportation, either by rail (The U-Bahn is underground while the S-Bahn is above ground) or by bus.
 Even on Sunday, we never had to wait long for buses or trains, though I admit we didn’t try to use them late at night.

 We found that the city isn’t very compact and the weather was bad when we were there, so we made full use of our Hamburg Cards.
 These cover from one to five days of unlimited bus, train and harbor ferry transportation as well as offering lots of discounts on tours, restaurants and attractions.
-Hamburg Cards start at 10.50 for one day.
+Hamburg Cards start at 11.50 for one day.

 Where to stay on your Hamburg weekend